| ARTIFICIAL SALTSSeveral companies have special aquarium salts on the market, and it is even possible

 be added to make up the level.
 The addition of sea water would entail an increase

-In this case, salts must be added.
+in density.
+The density is too low In this case, salts must be added.
 These must be dissolved beforehand in a container

 which is then gradually emptied into the aquarium, with constant checks on the density.